 In the case of an agent that is a company, the above will include every employee, contractor and shareholder of the company.

 Things you must do:

-It is important that the seller has informed consent about the conflict of interest - simply declaring that there is a conflict and asking them to sign the form isn't enough.
-You must explain to the seller what the conflict means.
+It is important that the vendor has informed consent about the conflict of interest - simply declaring that there is a conflict and asking them to sign the form isn't enough.
+You must explain to the vendor what the conflict means.
 This means that having received disclosure from you, they give their consent to their property or business being sold to you or someone connected to you.

 This must be provided at your expense and is additional to the appraisal of the value of the property that you have already provided.

 If the vendor decides to sign the consent form before receiving the independent valuation

 You must indicate a provisional valuation of the property on the consent form and then give the vendor the valuation made by an independent registered valuer or chartered accountant within 14 days of the vendor signing the consent form.

 If the independent valuation is greater than the provisional valuation you have provided